25 Pool Noodle Hacks That Will Improve Your Life

 No More Creases!

+Here’s a closet storage hack you won’t want to miss.
 Keep your dress pants, shawls or scarves crease-free the cheap and easy way by covering a clothes hanger with a section cut from a pool noodle.
 First cut the noodle to the length of the lower hanger rod.
 Next, cut a slit into the length of the noodle to make it easy to slip it onto the hanger.
-Here are 12 creative closet storage hacks that will help you store more items and stay organized.

 More Comfortable Mowing